top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_2_camera_calibration.md

   <img src="extrinsic_setup.jpg" style='width: 30em'/>
 </div>

+Note: Please re-do the picture above with a conforming Duckiebot.
+A conforming Duckiebot has a picture on top. -AC

 [](#fig:extrinsic_view) shows a view of the calibration checkerboard from the Duckiebot.
 To ensure proper calibration there should be no clutter in the background.

 <div figure-id="fig:extrinsic_view" figure-caption="">